jedithrills/PullRequest-Practice/README.md

     git clone https://github.com/YOUR_GITHUB_USERNAME_HERE/PullRequest-Practice
 ```

-Jump into your new local copy of All About Git:
+Jump into your new local copy:

 ```bash
     cd all-about-git